n4xh4ck5/hesidohackeado/README.md

 # hesidohackeado
-Tool to verify if a mail account has been hacked throught "He sido hackeado" API (https://hesidohackeado.com/)
+Tool to verify if a mail account has been hacked throught "He sido hackeado" API (https://hacked-emails.com/) - old (hesidohackeado.com)

 # Instalation